NC-SARA & State Authorization

 Phone: (404) 679-4500

-Visit the Complaints Against Institutions: Information Sheet and Form to inform SACSCOC of the complaint.
+Visit the Complaints Against Institutions: Information Sheet and Form to inform SACSCOC of a complaint.

 Augusta University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award bachelor's, master's, and doctoral degrees.
 Questions about the accreditation of Augusta University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website.

 Augusta University is an institutional participant in The National Council for State Authorization Reciprocity Agreements (NC-SARA) initiative.
-With this membership, Augusta University programs are available to students who reside in all the 49 member states.
+With this membership, Augusta University programs are available to students who reside in all the 49 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.

 California